maxymkuz/Sports-predictor/README.md

 # Installation and setup

 <a name="local"></a>
-## Hosting web application on local machine
+## Hosting web application on your local machine

 #### 1. Installing pip
 You need to have pip installed.
 If you don't, follow [these instructions